 A traditional elimination diet, where common allergens like corn, wheat, soy, and dairy are strictly removed from the diet and then reintroduced one at a time, could be helpful.
 Dr. Will Cole offers a traditional elimination diet course at the Mind Body Green website.
 I’ve also benefited from the elimination diet outlined in the book Clean by Dr. Alejandro Junger.

 Fasting mimicking diets

-If you’re suffering from multiple food sensitivities, it may also be worthwhile to give a fasting mimicking diet a try.
-Companies like Prolon have created kits that help people plan a fast according to the research of Dr. Valter Longo, a longevity researcher at the University of Southern California whose research on autoimmune disease I mentioned earlier in this post.
+If you’re suffering from multiple food sensitivities, and are looking for a protocol backed by an abundance of clinical research, it may be worthwhile to explore the fasting mimicking diet.
+Companies like Prolon have created kits that help people plan a fast according to the research of Dr. Valter Longo, a longevity researcher at the University of Southern California whose research on autoimmune disease, cancer, and longevity is extensive and well respected.

-I referenced it at the beginning of the post, but KBMO Diagnostics offers a new testing protocol called the FIT test which is designed to help identify true food sensitivity.
-This would be a test I would run and follow before going carnivore.
+KBMO Diagnostics offers a new testing protocol called the FIT test which is designed to help identify true food sensitivity.
+This would be a test I would run and follow as a carnivore diet alternative.